KTH/kth-node-web-common/README.md

   globalLink: true, // Default false if not set, if true the language link point to the startpage of KTH,
   supportedLanguages: ['sv'], // Optional - set to languges supported - if only one language is supported, globalLink sets to true siteNameKey = 'site_name', // Defaults to site_name.
 This key need to be set in i18n messages file localeTextKey = 'locale_text', // Defaults to locale_text.
-This key need to be set in i18n messages file }))
+This key need to be set in i18n messages file,
+  useStyle10: true, // Decides which view of the block to fetch.
+Defaults to false, which uses views tailored for style9 }))
 ```